Please recall that we have a math-cafe where you can get help with your unsolved exercises. Next session is:

 - Orthogonality: Section 6.1 to page 366, 6.2, 6.3, 6.5.

 - Miniprojects 1-4

 Do you have a hard time understanding linear algebra and/or calculus at the first study year, and are you determined to do something about it?

-Then the new Math cafe is just the right thing for you.
+Then Math cafe is just the right thing for you.